MarkusH/blog/content/pages/talks.rst

 Combining Django & Elasticsearch
 --------------------------------

-Some thoughts and ideas on how to intregrate Elasticsearch into your Django project.
+Some thoughts and ideas on how to integrate Elasticsearch into your Django project.
 I gave that talk at a `Django Users Berlin meetup
 <http://www.meetup.com/django-user-group-berlin/events/219547330/>`__.